pinatacolada/topskylppc/README.md

 Ta-daa, it should work now.

-The Ground Radar is only available through the LPPT_GND_TSGR.asr.
-Go to OPEN SCT/Open, navigate to LPPC\ASR and open the LPPT_GND_TSGR to use it.
+The Ground Radar is only available through the GND_TSGR.asr.
+Go to OPEN SCT/Open, navigate to LPPC\ASR and open the GND_TSGR to use it.

 To use CPDLC you need a [Hoppie account](https://www.hoppie.nl/acars/system/register.html).
 Paste your Hoppie code inside the TopSkyCPDLChoppieCode.txt file and save.
 The code is now saved, but each time you connect to Vatsim you will still need to initate the CPDLC connection via the CPDLC menu.
 It's just pressing one button that says connect, really it's not hard.